python-ellar/ellar/docs/overview/controllers.md

-The Controller is responsible for handling incoming requests and returning responses to client.
+The Controller is responsible for handling incoming requests and returning responses to the client.
-The purpose of a controller is to receive specific requests for an application and `ApplicationRouter` decides which controller should handle an incoming request.
+The purpose of a controller is to receive specific requests for an application `ApplicationRouter`. `ApplicationRouter` on the other hand, decides which `controller` should handle an incoming request.

 ![controller description image](../img/controller_description.png)

-Controllers can also be seen as a router which has many routes registered in it.
+Controllers can be said to be a router with many routes registered in them.

-### Creating a Controller
+### **Creating a Controller**
 To create a controller, we use classes and decorators.
 The `Controller` decorator associates classes with a required `metadata` needed for Ellar to create a routing table